 After you're done copying the project, you'll need to change the name of the application in different places:

-- In res/values/strings.xml change app_name value to the name of your application (myNewAndroidApp, for example).
+- In res/values/strings.xml change app_name value to the name of your application.

-- In AndroidManifest.xml change the name of the package from cc.openframeworks.exampleName to cc.openframeworks.myNewAndroidApp
+- In AndroidManifest.xml change the name of the package from cc.openframeworks.exampleName to cc.openframeworks.myApp

-- In srcJava, select the package cc.openframeworks.exampleName, press F2 to rename it and call it cc.openframeworks.myNewAndroidApp
+- in srcJava, select the package cc.openframeworks.exampleName, press F2 to rename it and call it cc.openframeworks.myApp

 It's important to keep the package prefix as cc.openframeworks or some things can stop working.
 This will be fixed in future versions when Eclipse support for native code is better.